pgirard-dev/Hacksherbrooke2015/README.md

 Gimme: Awesome app from an even more awesome team, programmed in 28 hours at HackSherbrooke 2015 Won ZAP sherbrooke prize.

-Created by a team of 5 (Myself (Philippe Girard - team Leader and programmer), Jerome Parent-Levesque, Kevin Laframboise, Christian H-Cardinal, Catherine Vallieres (Graphics Designer))
+Created by a team of 5 (Myself (Philippe Girard - team leader and programmer), Jerome Parent-Levesque, Kevin Laframboise, Christian H-Cardinal, Catherine Vallieres (Graphics Designer))

 Try it out at http://www.gimmeqc.com !!